status-im/nimbus-eth1/stateless/readme.md

 * not match, match, not match(3 groups): a matching group is between two non matching groups.

 As you can see, we will only have a single match group or no match at all during constructing these groups.
+And we only interested in this match group if it exist and ignore all other not matching groups.

 #### A matching group for Extension Node